JEE Main Exam Dates 2026: Exam Pattern, Total Marks, Slot Timings and Schedule

 JEE Main 2026 Exam City Slip and Admit Card Dates

-The JEE Main 2026 admit card Session 2 was released on March 29, 2026, for exams taking place on April 2 and 4, while admit cards for exams taking place from April 5 to 8 will be released in batches soon.
+The JEE Main 2026 admit card Session 2 for Paper 1 was released on March 29, 2026, for exams held on April 2 and 4, while admit cards for exams held on April 5, 6, 7, and 8 were released on April 1, 2026.
 The Session 1 admit cards were released on January 17 and 24, in the same manner.

 Applicants can use their application number, password, or birthdate to get it from the official website.